QubesOS/qubes-doc/managing-os/templates/fedora-minimal.md

 Duplication and first steps
 ---------------------------

-It is higly recommended to clone the original template, and make any changes in the clone instead of the original template.
+It is highly recommended to clone the original template, and make any changes in the clone instead of the original template.
 The following command clones the template.
 Replace `your-new-clone` with your desired name.

 ~~~
 [user@dom0 ~]$ qvm-clone fedora-24-minimal your-new-clone